mctinker/Map-Tasker/README.md

 - On startup, check against pypi.com to determine if a new release is available.
 - Update the program from pypi.com (via 'pip) if 'Upgrade' is selected in the GUI.
 - Read file 'maptasker_changelog.json' from 'https://github.com/mctinker/Map-Tasker' if "What's New" is selected in the GUI.
 - Use chatgpt.com when using AI analysis with any of the OpenAi models.
+Likewise for Claude (Anthropic), Google (Gemini) and DeepSeek.
 - New and updated local Ai models will be loaded from 'https://ollama.com/library'.

 ## Known Issues